shrutishankar28/card-list-viewer/README.md

 npm start
 ```

-Scan the genrated QR code from Expo app in your mobile to run the app
+Scan the genrated QR code from Expo app in your mobile to run the app.